ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 R basics: Getting started
 ================
-Kasper Welbers & Wouter van Atteveldt
+Kasper Welbers, Wouter van Atteveldt & Philipp Masur 2021-10

 -   [Introduction](#introduction)
     -   [What is R and why should you learn